Hello friends! in this article, we will explain the block diagram of a computer and its various components.

 There is nothing to be amazed by what the output unit is used for.
 All the information sent to the computer once processed is received by the user through the output unit.
 Devices like printers, monitors, projectors, etc. all come under the output unit.

 The output unit displays the data either in the form of a soft copy or hard copy.
 The printer is for the hard copy.
 The monitor is for the display.
 The output unit accepts the data in binary form from the computer.
 It then converts it into a readable form for the user.

 Let us finally look at what the data flow looks like inside the computer step by step-

-- The data is accepted by the input unit, given by the user.
+- The data is accepted by the input unit.
+It is given by the user.
 It is then converted into binary form for the computer to read it.

 - The information is then sent to the memory unit for storage and processing.

-- The required data, that needs to be processed is accessed by the CPU from the primary storage.
+- The required data, that needs to be processed is accessed by the CPU.
+It is accessed from the primary storage.
 The arithmetic and logical operations are then performed on the data.
 The control unit schedules all the activities for the smooth working of the computer.

 - The data is then sent to the storage unit.
 It is used for storing or further processing purposes.